 Anecdotal evidence suggests that South Guardian Angel is one of those peaks that engenders more failures than successes.
 While it is only a Class 3 peak, the getting there seems to be the problem because the approach can involve three or more of the following: swimming, a Class 5 downclimb (and upclimb on the return), hours of exposure to the sun on rock radiating the heat, a dirty and awkward Class 4 section, and the need to spot an exact landmark or completely miss the crucial key to the route.

-Regardless, I made it out there one July morning, against all advice, and became almost drunk on the excitement of seeing the summit within view and soon afterward actually standing upon one of Zion’s, if not most difficult, at least most complicated and elusive summits.
+Regardless, I went out there one July 2012 morning, against all advice, and became almost drunk on the excitement of seeing the summit within view and soon afterward actually standing upon one of Zion’s, if not most difficult, at least most complicated and elusive summits.

 Up there, I read the sparsely signed register.
 I looked north and saw a view of North Guardian Angel that only a handful of people see in any given year.

 Not wanting to leave but knowing that I had to, I began the return journey.